peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 Can we predict which candiates was placed in a role?
 If so, which factors helped the most (ie. work experience, degree, school results, gender, etc)?

+## Key takeaways

+#### Students {-}

+The LDA2 model might be more suitable as it did not have any false positives.
+This means that it correctly predicted if a student shouldn't apply for a role.

+The most important factors, as shown by the Random Forrest model were secondary scores, higher secondary schores and work experience.

+#### Hiring Managers {-}

+The second model might be more suitable as it achieved a higher overall accuracy and more student were predicted correctly.

+The model achieved

 ## Dataset information: